We are more than just your supermarket.

 FLORIADE IN KINGSTON

 The next time you take a stroll down Jardine Street, have a look at the community effort that has put this together in preparation for September.
+Some of the flowers have started to peak above the soil.

 We are excited to see how they will grow!